 Then the live music and entertainment will continue into the evening as special acts (to be confirmed) take to the stage to perform.
 Look out for other fun things to see and do across the weekend, including ice sculpting and film-themed street displays to admire.

-There will be many more opportunities to purchase gifts, treat yourself and stock up on food in the run up to Christmas, including a Scottish themed St Andrews Day market on November 29, farmers markets on December 6 and December 20, and the Traditional Christmas Market held from 27 November - 22 December.
+There will be many more opportunities to purchase gifts, treat yourself and stock up on food in the run up to Christmas, including a Scottish themed St Andrews Day market on 28 November, farmers' markets on Saturday 7 November, and the Traditional Christmas Market held from 5, 12, 13, and 19 December.
 If you are looking for Christmas gift inspiration, Perth’s excellent selection of independent shops and markets offers a fabulous shopping experience as does the St John’s Shopping Centre.

 Hogmanay, Burns Night and Chinese New Year

-Watch the flames at the traditional Comrie Flambeaux Hogmanay celebration on December 31 and start January with a free ceilidh on the streets in Pitlochry on the afternoon of 1 January.
-A traditional Viennese Gala concert will take place on 7 January, and then the celebrations of Scotland’s National Bard take place on and around Burns Night on 25 January.
+Start January with a free ceilidh on the streets in Pitlochry on the afternoon of 1 January.
+A traditional Viennese Gala concert will take place on 3 January, and then the celebrations of Scotland’s National Bard take place on and around Burns Night on 25 January.
 On 24 January, there will be a traditional Burns Supper at Pitlochry Festival Theatre, including poetry, haggis and whisky.

 February sees the end of the Perth’s Winter Festival with the Scottish Celebration of Chinese New Year in the city centre, including a parade and Chinese street market.
-There’ll be dragons and fireworks and most likely an appearance by the 2015 zodiac animal – the goat.
+There’ll be dragons and fireworks and most likely an appearance by the 2016 zodiac animal – the monkey.